NASA Guam Space Grant intern helps uncover Palau's hidden history with LiDAR technology

 About NASA Guam Space Grant:

-NASA Guam Space Grant (NGSG) is a member of the University of Hawai’i Space Grant Consortium, participating in the National Space Grant College and Fellowship program and administering the University Research Internship (URI) program.
+The NASA Guam Space Grant (NGSG) at the University of Guam is a member of the University of Hawai’i Space Grant Consortium, participating in the National Space Grant College and Fellowship program and administering the University Research Internship (URI) program.
 NGSG aims to inspire and train future generations of professionals in understanding, utilizing, exploring, and investigating both space and Earth through research and internships.
-Housed within the Micronesian Area Geospatial Information Center (MAGIC) lab at the University of Guam, as part of the Western Pacific Tropical Research Center, the program supports educational initiatives focusing on STEM topics as they support NASA’s missions.
+Led by faculty of the Micronesian Area Geospatial Information Center (MAGIC) lab at UOG’s Western Pacific Tropical Research Center, the program supports educational initiatives focusing on STEM topics as they support NASA’s missions.